mlochbaum/BQN/tutorial/expression.md

         - 1.5

 <!--GEN prim.bqn
-Primitives ⟨"+%%%Add", "-%%Negate%Subtract"⟩
+Primitives ⟨"+%%%Add", "-%%Negate%Subtract", "¯%9%Negative"⟩
 -->
 Shown above are a few arithmetic operations.
 BQN manages to pass as a normal programming language for three lines so far.
 That's a big accomplishment for BQN!
 Earth's a confusing place!

 The number of spaces between *primitive functions* like `+` and `-` and their *arguments* doesn't matter: you can use as much or as little as you like.
 No spaces inside numbers, of course.
+On that note, there's a special minus sign `¯` for use as part of a number, which you can see in the output `¯1.5` above (since `-1.5` consists of a function and a number it's often less convenient to use).

         2 × π
         9 ÷ 2